CG80499/Attention-only-transformers/README.md

 So induction heads\* should be able to fully solve this task.
 However, in 1-layer transformers the key matrix is linearly dependent on the input matrix hence the model can't find the last occurrence of the current token.

-* "Induction heads is a circuit whose function is to look back over the sequence for previous instances of the current token (call it A), find the token that came after it last time (call it B), and then predict that the same completion will occur again."
-Quote from Anthropic's [work](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html).
 ##  Model

 I used a simplified version of the decoder-only transformer architecture.